 Aspen Music Festival and School

+There’s nothing quite like a gondola ride during the summer in Aspen.
 Take the Elk Camp Gondola (in Snowmass) or the Silver Queen Gondola (on Aspen Mountain) and check out the fun activities to enjoy with your family.

 From hiking and mountain biking to yoga and lawn games, there is something for everyone.
 You’ll find dining at the top of each gondola as well — the Elk Camp Restaurant is in Snowmass, and the Sundeck Restaurant is on Aspen Mountain.
 Both are grab-and-go and have a large variety of options, from paninis to pizza.